gx9702/UA-TypeRepository/Core/Part3/DataTypes/Number/readme.md

 <!-- datatype -->
 ## Number
+Describes a value that can have any numeric DataType.
 <!-- end of description -->
 The fields of the Number DataType are defined in the following table: